Davidfree2/PYTHON/readme.txt

-Hello! thanks for looking my python projets. built only using python!
-These projects can range from small to large.
-From no use of modules to use of modules.
+Hello!
+Thanks for looking my python projets.
+These projects range from small to large and are all different kinds of projects.
 Check it out! :)